 By Mike Bennighof, Ph.D.

-I have a number of obsessions, most of which I probably shouldn’t mention on a website open to the public (thankfully, none of them involve lewd acts while dressed as an animal).
-I’ve always had a very strong interest in Finland’s role in the Second World War, and designed many games on Finno-centric topic (ten I think, but it depends on how and what you’re counting).
+I have a number of obsessions, most of which I probably shouldn’t mention on a website open to the public (thankfully, none of them involve lewd acts while dressed as an equine).
+I’ve always had a very strong interest in Finland’s role in the Second World War, and designed many games on Finno-centric topics (ten I think, but it depends on how and what you’re counting).